Democratic Party (Italy): Foundation and leadership election

 All candidates interested in running for the PD leadership had to be associated with one of the founding parties and present at least 2,000 valid signatures by 30 July 2007.
 A total of ten candidates officially registered their candidacy: Walter Veltroni, Rosy Bindi, Enrico Letta, Furio Colombo, Marco Pannella, Antonio Di Pietro, Mario Adinolfi, Pier Giorgio Gawronski, Jacopo Schettini, Lucio Cangini and Amerigo Rutigliano.
 Of these, Pannella and Di Pietro were rejected because of their involvement in external parties (the Radicals and Italy of Values respectively) whereas Cangini and Rutigliano did not manage to present the necessary 2,000 valid signatures for the 9 pm deadline and Colombo's candidacy was instead made into hiatus to give him 48 additional hours to integrate the required documentation.
 Colombo later decided to retire his candidacy citing his impossibility to fit with all the requirements.
-All rejected candidates had the chance against the decision in 48 hours' time, with Pannella and Rutigliano being the only two candidates to appeal against it.
+All rejected candidates had the chance against the decision in 48 hours' time, with Pannella and Rutigliano being the only two candidates to appeal.
 Both were rejected on 3 August.

 On 14 October 2007, Veltroni was elected leader with about 75% of the national votes in an open primary attended by over three million voters.
 Veltroni was proclaimed secretary during a party's constituent assembly held in Milan on 28 October 2007.

 On 21 November, the new logo was unveiled.
 It depicts an olive branch and the acronym PD in colours reminiscent of the Italian tricolour flag (green, white and red).
-In the words of Ermete Realacci, green represents the ecologist and social-liberal cultures, white the Catholic solidarity and red the socialist and social-democratic traditions.
+In the words of Ermete Realacci, green represents the ecologist and social-liberal cultures, white the Catholic solidarity and red the socialist and social democratic traditions.
 The green-white-red idea was coined by Schettini during his campaign.